 Which skin types are best for Microneedling acne scars?

 Microneedling is an effective acne scar treatment for all skin types and tones.
 It relies on the body’s ability to create new collagen in order to heal pre-existing scars, so skin type does not change the success of the treatment.
 However, the type of acne scar and amount of inflammation is an important factor when determining if microneedling is right for you.
 If you have active breakouts, experience rosacea or eczema, or are currently pregnant, microneedling is unlikely to work for you.

-How often should you have microneedling for acne scars?
+How often should you have Microneedling for acne scars?

 Before & After photo of patient with PRP, V-beam and Microneedling treatment

-Which treatment is best for acne scars?
+Which treatment is best for acne scarring?

 The treatment of acne can take a while, but the good news is that there are a lot of procedures that can be used to effectively treat acne scars.
 Along with microneedling, there are a range of treatment options that are suitable for acne scarring.
 Because acne can present itself in a range of different forms, and every individual is unique, there is no singular “best” treatment.
 Instead, there are a range of different ways to tackle acne scarring, including microneedling, PRP microneedling, laser treatment, and chemical peels You can find out more about the types of acne scar treatments that are available by visiting our main acne section.
 During your initial consultation, Dr. Green will recommend the optimal treatment in your own individual case.

 What is better for acne scars: lasers or Microneedling?